oracle-livelabs/database/datapump-x-platform-migration/01-preparationtarget/preparationtarget.md

 ## Task 4: In SQL*Plus Create the Database Directory Used by Data Pump (TARGET)
- and create some additional objects for the migration.
+Create some additional objects for the migration.

   ```
     <copy>